ostyjs/nostr-hooks/README.md

 };
 ```

-The `useNostrSubscribe` hook takes an object with three optional parameters:
+The `useSubscribe` hook takes an object with three optional parameters:

 - `filters`: An array of filters to apply to the subscription.
 - `relays`: An array of Nostr relay URLs to use for the subscription.